 Founder & Board Chairman

 Ted Waitt is the founder and chairman of the Waitt Foundation.
 He is the co-founder and former chairman and CEO of Gateway, Inc., where he helped pioneer the direct marketing of personal computers.
-Labeled a maverick by national business publications, he has since gone on to form multiple enterprises: Avalon Capital Group, Inc.; the Waitt Foundation; and the Waitt Institute.
+Labeled a maverick by national business publications, he has since gone on to form multiple enterprises: Avalon Capital Group, Inc.; the Waitt Foundation; and the Waitt Institutes.

 Through the Waitt Foundation, Mr. Waitt has been named one of America’s 50 most generous philanthropists according to Business Week.
-He currently serves on executive committee of the board of trustees of the National Geographic Society where he is the Society’s largest living donor, specifically working to establish an efficient and cutting edge vehicle to support global exploration and discovery, the NGS-Waitt Grants Program.
+He currently serves on executive committee of the board of trustees of the National Geographic Society (NGS) where he is the Society’s largest living donor, specifically working to establish an efficient and cutting edge vehicle to support global exploration and discovery, the NGS-Waitt Grants Program.
 He also serves as the Vice Chairman of the Salk Institute For Biological Studies where he established the Waitt Advanced Biophotonics Center with a $20 million dollar challenge grant.
 Over the past 5 years he has dedicated the bulk of his time and resources to the cause of ocean conservation.
-Among numerous other ocean conservation endeavors, he is a founding member of Oceans 5, serves on the board of the Pristine Seas initiative, and has sponsored dozens of marine science expeditions.
+Among numerous other ocean conservation endeavors, he is a founding member of Oceans 5, serves on the board of the NGS Pristine Seas initiative, and has sponsored dozens of marine science expeditions.

 Born in Sioux City, Iowa, Mr. Waitt is the son of a fourth generation cattleman.
 He attended the Universities of Colorado and Iowa.
 After a nine-month stint working in the PC industry in Des Moines, Iowa, he and Mike Hammond co-founded Gateway in 1985 on the Waitt family farm.
 With a $10,000 loan secured by Mr. Waitt’s grandmother, they grew Gateway from “two guys in a barn” to become a Fortune 500 company.